-But at these pivotal moments, it’s just as important to prioritize your customer support strategy as it is to plan your product roadmap or your next big marketing campaign.
+But at these pivotal moments, it’s just as important to prioritize your customer service strategy as it is to plan your product roadmap or your next big marketing campaign.

-After all, whether you’re aiming to drive product-led growth or you’re going with a sales-led strategy, once you’ve brought in those new users, you still need to provide an exceptional customer support experience in order to keep them around long-term.
+After all, whether you’re aiming to drive product-led growth or you’re going with a sales-led strategy, once you’ve brought in those new users, you still need to provide an exceptional customer experience to keep them around long-term.

-If your business is preparing for a new phase of growth, you need to make sure that your support team is set up for success from the outset, and that you’re creating the right support infrastructure to deliver exceptional customer experiences at scale.
+Whether your business is preparing for a new phase of growth, or you’re experiencing an increase in customer service volume, you need to make sure that your support team is set up for success from the outset and that you’re creating the right customer service infrastructure to deliver exceptional customer experiences at scale.

-With that in mind, here are three questions to ask when you want your customer support to grow with you – and some best practices to ensure it does.
+With that in mind, here are three questions to ask when you want your customer service to grow to meet your customers’ needs – and some best practices to ensure it does.

-If you’ve been using outdated forms of providing customer support, like phone or even email, it’s time to reconsider before it’s too late.
-Phone support and email are notoriously difficult to scale: both require a significant labor investment, only to provide a sub-par customer experience.
+If you’ve been using outdated forms of customer service, like phone or even email, it’s time to reconsider.
+Phone support and email have a part to play in excellent customer service, but are notoriously difficult to scale: both require a significant labor investment without guaranteeing that high-quality customer experience.

 Phone support is a one-to-one medium that requires a lot of waiting around to actually get the help you need.
 And when you’re finally connected with someone, it demands that both the customer and the support rep give it their full and exclusive attention in real time, which is often frustrating and wasteful for both parties.
 There’s also no easy way to track, search, and leverage the data from those conversations, so useful information gets lost as soon as the call ends.

-Email can be a really time-consuming, unproductive channel for support too.
+Email can be a time-consuming, unproductive customer service channel too.
 Similar to phone support, your team can only respond to one customer at a time, and getting important qualifying information or routing queries to the right people can add hours (or even days!) to your resolution time.

 “Trying to maintain too many legacy support channels will suck up all of your team’s time with very little return on investment”

-Maybe these slower and more awkward support methods would be worth it if the resulting customer satisfaction ratings were through the roof.
-(Maybe.)
-But they’re not – one study found that only 61% of email users and 44% of phone users were satisfied with their support experience.
+These channels are perfectly suited to some queries, but for others, can be completely inefficient and inconvenient for customers.
+For proof, just look at the customer satisfaction ratings – one study found that only 61% of email users and 44% of phone users were satisfied with their support experience.

-So if you’re preparing for a new phase of growth, it’s time to think deeply about which channels your customers actually want, and streamline your support tech stack to work for you.
+So if you’re trying to scale your customer service offering, it’s time to think deeply about which channels your customers actually want, and streamline your support tech stack to work for you.

-The answer: A conversational support solution that lets you own the conversation
+The answer: A customer service solution that lets you own the conversation

-This is where using a conversational support solution really shines.
+This is where using a next-generation support tool really shines.

-But messengers don’t just give the people what they want: used as part of a conversational support solution, they also make it so much easier for your team to maintain super-high support standards even as you scale.
+But messengers don’t just give the people what they want – they also make it so much easier for your team to maintain super-high support standards even as you scale.

-With a conversational support solution fuelling your customer support, you can:
+With a next-generation support tool fuelling your customer support, you can: